Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 ![Cracking](/images/WiFi/aircrack-crack.png)

-The password cracking attempt is only as good as thre wordlist used!!
-It is worth doing researh on the AP or device's password policy to allow you to better tailor your password list, therefore increasing your chances of success.
+The password cracking attempt is only as good as the wordlist used!!
+It is worth doing research on the AP or device's password policy to allow you to better tailor your password list, therefore increasing your chances of success.

 Though this is not always the best way to crack a WPA/WPA2 handshake.
 An alternative would be to convert the aircrack '.cap' file to the Hashcat file format '.hccap'.
 For this you will need to have installed the 'hashcat-utils-1.8' at least.